towersvault/shinpokered/README.md

 - Compatible with original Gameboy hardware (DMG, Super, Pocket, Color, Advance, SP)
 - Potentially compatible with Pokemon Stadium 1 & 2
 - Might be possible to use a save from vanilla USA red/blue with this rom hack
-	- Save outside in Palette Town before transferring over
+	- Save outside in Pallet Town before transferring over
 	- Use the Softlock Warp to clear any invisible walls